milasudril/geosimd/README.md

 A note on performance
 ---------------------
 While efforts has been made to force the compiler to optimize away abstractions also without any optimizations turned on, it is still recommended to enable all optimizations when using this library.
+This means that the following options are recommended

+`-O3 -ffast-math -ftree-vectorize`